James Mosman: Mosman and Mary, Queen of Scots

-In April 1566 he sold the queen rings and other pieces which were probably intended as presents to her attendants.
+James Mosman gained an extra responsibility in the craft in July 1563, when Thomas Ewyn, as Deacon, and the other master goldsmiths elected him box master.
+The box master was a kind of treasurer, holding the money collected from members of a craft.
+The craft decided to make a new box for the money with two keys.
+The craft's hallmark punch would be kept in the box.

-He was an assay master in the Scottish mint and made dies for the coinage.
+James Mosman and his workshop made gold chains for Mary, Queen of Scots, to give as diplomatic gifts, and for this work, in 1561, Mary gave his servant workmen a reward of money known as drinksilver.
+He was an Assay Master at the Scottish mint and made dies for the coinage.
 Other mint officers included, David Forrest, General of the coin house, Andrew Henderson, warden, John Balfour, comptroller warden, and James Gray, sinker or maker of dies.
 Grey was another goldsmith, he sold pearls to Mary and refashioned and mended a basin and laver for her.

+In April 1566, Mosman sold the queen rings and other pieces which were probably intended as presents to her attendants.
 In 1567 he was converting a piece of Mary, Queen of Scots' jewelry when she was imprisoned in Lochleven Castle.
 Mosman gave this chain set with little diamonds, which he was making into a hairband garnishing, to Robert Melville, and his brother Andrew Melville of Garvock took it to the captive queen.

+In May 1568, Mosman was made Deacon of the Edinburgh Goldsmith Craft.
+When Mary was at Bolton Castle in August 1568, her English keeper Francis Knollys mentioned that her household included a goldsmith.
+Knollys worried that this man might counterfeit seals from wax impressions for forged letters.
+The identity of this goldsmith is unknown, it may have been Mosman, who could have travelled in England at this time with Andrew Melville, or possibly the French goldsmith "Ginone Loysclener" who worked for Mary in July 1565.